apache/camel/components/camel-mllp/README.md

-MLLP-Producers also interrogate the HL7 Acknowledgment received from the external system and if a negative acknowledgment is received, the producer sets an exception on the exchange indicating the type of negative acknowledgement that was received (i.e. a HL7 Application Reject Acknowledgement or a HL7 Application Error Acknowledgement).
+MLLP-Producers also interrogate the HL7 Acknowledgment received from the external system and if a negative acknowledgment is received, the producer sets an exception on the exchange indicating the type of negative acknowledgement that was received (i.e. a HL7 Application Reject Acknowledgement, Application Error Acknowledgement, Commit Reject Acknowledgement and Commit Error Acknowledgement).
 This enables the use of Camel Redelivery Policies to configure redelivery attempts and routing erroneous messages to alternate endpoints for analysis.

 MLLP-Consumers will, by default, automatically generate an acknowledgement.
 A HL7 Application Accept Acknowledgment will be generated for successfully processed messages, or a HL7 Application Error Acknowledgement for messages where an